Pocono 500 (IndyCar): 1971

 The inaugural Pocono 500 was held on Independence Day weekend of 1971.
 The teams arrived on June 19 for a week of practice, then two days of time trials (June 26–27). local hero Mark Donohue, from the Philly suburb of Marcus Hook, won the pole position with a four-lap average speed of 172.393 mph.
 Going into the race, many drivers were anxious about the unusual design of the track, and the bumpy pavement.
-Raceday itself was marred by a massive traffic jam on the three mile stretch of single lane of PA-115 between the track and the I-80 Blakeslee exit, as it was the sole entry for fans arriving from both the Delaware Valley and NYC metro areas.
+Raceday itself was marred by a massive traffic jam on the three mile stretch of single lane of PA-115 between the track and the I-80 Blakeslee exit, as it was the sole entry for fans arriving from both the Philadelphia metropolitan area and New York metropolitan area.
 The 33-car field (mimicking the traditional 33-car field at Indy) took the green flag in front of 75,000 spectators.
 Prior to the race, it was announced that the "pack-up" rule would be used during caution periods, the first Indy car 500-mile race to utilize it, which resulted in unprecedented close racing.
 Donohue took the lead at the start, and led the first 32 laps.
 A mandatory four pit stop rule came into play, shuffling the field at times, but Donohue stayed within reach of the lead most of the afternoon.
 In the closing stages, Donohue led Joe Leonard, and A. J. Foyt.
 A caution came out on lap 183 when Art Pollard's car spilled oil down the Long Pond straight and into the tunnel turn.
 The field bunched up for a restart on lap 190, with Leonard right on the back bumper of Donohue.
 Down the mainstretch, Donohue got the jump and held the lead.
 However, going into turn two, Donohue nearly crashed when he was over-cautious driving through the oil-dry.
 He had to back out of the throttle, and slid up the track, allowing Leonard to dive underneath and take the lead.
 With the crowd on their feet, Donohue chased down Leonard and re-took the lead for good at the Tunnel Turn on lap 199, to the cheers and screams of the crowd.
 Donohue held off Leonard by 1.6 seconds, believed to be the closest finish in a 500-mile Indy car race at the time.
 It was also Roger Penske's first win in Champ car, a feat he repeated on the 50th anniversary with Josef Newgarden at Mid-Ohio.
 It was also the last time a front engine roadster qualified for a Champ Car race, with Jim Hurtubise's #57 Miller High Life Special making the field.
 Post-race, a near-disaster occurred when the 6,000 gallon tanker truck collecting the leftover methanol in the pit lane overflowed, with it sloshing forward onto the hot engine of the tractor as it was making a stop; and the driver jumped out of the cab and dove over the pit wall, fearing an explosion.